Signs Your Church May Be a Christian Cult

 Cult leaders are wolves in sheep clothing

 The first sign that you may be in a Christian cult is when everything is about your leader.
-When you are hearing more about how special your pastor is and less about Jesus, this is wrong.
-The Bible says in I Timothy 2:5 New International Version
+When you are hearing more about how special your pastor is and less about Jesus, this is not biblical.
+The Bible says in I Timothy 2:5 NIV

 The Bible tells us in Galatians 6:10 that all who accepted Jesus Christ are one body and a part of the Household of faith.
 If you are being told that you are part of a special group and should not socialize with those who have left your ministry and or believers in other churches or denominations, this is not Christ-like behavior.
 You may also be hearing that you should disassociate with family and friends who don't agree with the message your pastor preaches.
 This is a method that separates and secludes you from those who may be able to warn you that something may not be right in your house of worship.